elastic/apm-pipeline-library/vars/README.md

 * headers: a list of the metadata of the objects to be uploaded to the bucket.
 Optional
 * install: whether to install the google cloud tools.
 Default true.
 Optional
+* forceInstall: whether to force the installation in the default path.
+Default true.
+Optional
 * secret: what's the secret with the service account details.
 Mandatory
 * source: local files.
 Mandatory.
 See the supported formats [here](https://cloud.google.com/storage/docs/gsutil/commands/cp)
 * target: where to copy those files to.
 Mandatory